Dhananjaykul/my-counter-app/README.md

 4. **Automated Builds with GitHub Webhooks:**
    - Triggers the pipeline automatically when changes are pushed to the GitHub repository.

 This setup demonstrates end-to-end automation by integrating Docker, Jenkins, and GitHub.
-Stay tuned for further updates, where we will explore advanced features like Kubernetes for scalability and automated scanning tools.
+Stay tuned for further updates, where we will explore advanced features like Kubernetes for scalability and much more.